onlyquake/xonotic-wiki/Old_Creating_Maps.markdown

 Maps are packaged as a .zip file with a .pk3 extension.
 They can be opened with any program that opens zip files.
 The pk3 gets loaded when you start the game, ].
 The engine, ] reads pk3 files as it would a normal files system.
 You can thus create a pk3 package with any files that the engine can normally read. h3.
 Package Design h4.
 Naming Conventions
-<mapname> should be alpha-numeric, lowercase with dashes, periods and underscores only,.pk3 — preferably they are suffixed with a version and revision.
+<mapname> should be alpha-numeric, lowercase with dashes, periods and underscores only,.pk3 - preferably they are suffixed with a version and revision.
 Following this convention will yield better results from scripts that use this format to help distribute your map.
 h4.
 Required Files
 maps/<mapname>.bsp - This is your compiled map file maps/<mapname>.map - This is an open-source game, help others learn.
 This file is required to be in the game. maps/<mapname>.mapinfo - This file has the meta information, global music track, gametype and game settings maps/<mapname>.tga|png|jpg - This file is a screenshot of your map.
-If you don’t include this, you map doesn’t have a picture in the menu or the voting screen for servers and angels cry. maps/<mapname>.waypoints - This is required to be added to the game, it’s for bot maps/gfx/<mapname>*mini.tga|png|jpg - This is required to be added to the game, it’s a radar of the map.
-These can be generated with the command “\<”.
+If you don't include this, you map doesn't have a picture in the menu or the voting screen for servers and angels cry. maps/<mapname>.waypoints - This is required to be added to the game, it's for bot maps/gfx/<mapname>*mini.tga|png|jpg - This is required to be added to the game, it's a radar of the map.
+These can be generated with the command "\<".

 #### Optional/Suggested Files